moliver28/research-handbook/content/handbook/engineering/development/sec/_index.md

       - It leverages existing tools and infrastructure, such as having `triage-ops` and other bots executed against issues, without any additional configuration.

-      - It provides a more consistent experience, since all labels and dissue templates will be the same.
+      - It provides a more consistent experience, since all labels and issue templates will be the same.

       - It's easier to write automated scripts, such as using the [Security triage automation](https://gitlab.com/gitlab-org/secure/tools/security-triage-automation/) tool to create/modify vulnerabilities.